Slow Burning Tobacco & Cigars

 Slow Burning Cigars and Construction Features

 In the world of cigars, the burn rate is determined by the quality of the leaf and the skill of the roller.
 A slow burning cigar is typically the result of using "ligero" leaves—the thickest, most oil-rich leaves found at the top of the tobacco plant.
-These leaves are the slowest to burn and provide the most strength and body to a cigar.
-When balanced with seco and volado leaves, the result is a complex smoke that can last well over an hour.
+Because these leaves are packed with long filler tobaccos and a generous amount of binder leaf, they provide the most strength and body while resisting rapid combustion.

 The Importance of Wrapper Leaves